mader10/aaVi/replit.md

-# Facebook Bulk Video Downloader
+# Social Media Video Downloader

 ## Overview

-A full-stack web application for downloading Facebook videos in bulk.
-Built with React frontend and Node.js/Express backend, this tool allows users to add multiple Facebook video URLs to a queue and download them as MP4 files.
-The application features a modern UI with real-time progress tracking and status updates for each download.
+A full-stack web application for downloading videos from multiple social media platforms including Facebook, Instagram, and YouTube.
+Built with React frontend and Node.js/Express backend, this tool allows users to add multiple video URLs to a queue and download them as MP4 files.
+The application features a modern UI with real-time progress tracking, video metadata extraction, and status updates for each download.

 ## User Preferences